Academic Expectations and Program Requirements

 Requirements for a Certificate

-A student must receive permission from the department offering the certificate and their primary academic advisor in order to pursue a certificate.
+A current student must receive permission from the department offering the certificate and their primary academic advisor in order to pursue a certificate.
 All requirements outlined in the catalog and degree evaluation for the specific certificate program must be met in order for a certificate to be awarded.

 Certificate types: